Simon Howe: Reception

 Jill Todd from TVTimes profiled the character stating "religious leader Simon in Brookside is power-crazed, deeply sinister and dangerous - and his recruits worship him.
 It's fiction, but it's based on real life."
 The Observer's Taylor described Simon as an "evil prophet in baggy jeans" and "a dangerous loony".
 They added that Simon and Beth Jordache (Anna Friel) are "larger-than-life, emblematic figures whose significance has outgrown even Brookside."
 He went on to add that Simon is "the soap's most potent hate figure".
 In 2003, Frances Traynor from the Daily Record named Simon and his cult one of the show's "most controversial plotlines".
 Inside Soap's Monroe profiled the character's gall stating "most men have a good line in chat-up when it comes to getting a girl into bed, but Brookside's Simon Howe takes the biscuit!
 He conned vulnerable Katie Rogers into sleeping with him (without using a condom) by telling her: 'God will protect us.'
 And she believed him!"
 Lorna Hughes from the Liverpool Echo said that "religious fanatic Simon is best known for holding Barry Grant hostage and bringing his cult to Brookside Close - blowing up part of it in the process."
 She added that his departure in the suicide pact was "less well remembered".
 Peter Grant from the publication branded him "sadistic Simon" who ran a "wacky religious cult" and was a "contender for creep of the year".
 Paddy Shennan called him a "Brookie beast", "the beast of Brookside Close", "the David Koresh of West Derby" and a "devil in disguise".
 Another reporter from The Observer profiled the character, stating that "the Close's own David Koresh, he is the leader of a Christian cult which has turned one of the houses into its church."
 Inside Soap ran a feature compiling "The 100 greatest soap stories ever told".
 They featured Simon's cult story as their 64th choice.
+Jon Peake from the magazine included the house explosion in a "greatest disasters in soap" feature.
+Peake assessed that "crazy cult leader Simon plotted his own personal calamity" on Brookside Close.
+Claire Brand from the magazine described Simon a "unlamented" character and a "creepy cult leader".